SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 <h2 class="section-heading">Entry Your Data with the Terminal Commandline Chmod o+rx</h2>

 <strong> Recovery Mode </strong>

 This Morning i got a {....} Shok.
 You know, i do crazy things with my Terminal and Try and Hacking everything.
 So my History now.. i tried hack my HD!
 After a Error, i put the rights to the <code>(:denied)</code>.

-Spoken Words: Fuck! - I don't had rights anymore everywhere!
+Spoken Words: - I don't had rights anymore everywhere!
 After a New Start my Machine, the same thing again.
 I gotta Crazy soon after any Times to reboot my Machine!

 i Tried out to reboot the Machine on <code> "C" </code>!
 Nothing Works!
 After booted in to the <code>C</code>
 <code>cmd + r </code>!
 Booted the Mac over Recovery Mode and choose in the Menu the Terminal App and Typed on -bash:~ 3.2# <code> chmod o+rx "/Volumes/YOURHD"</code> and prompt (Enter) it. <code> sudo shutdown -r now </code> !
 New Started and waited for a while